 The British Sign Language (Scotland) Act 2015 requires certain authorities to prepare and publish their own British Sign Language plans in connection with the exercise of their functions.
 There is potential for the Act to have a positive impact on the lives of people in Scotland whose first or preferred language is BSL.
 It provides an opportunity to appreciate and celebrate regional variations, including certain Scottish signs.
 We want that variation to flourish.
 The more BSL is promoted and celebrated throughout the UK, the more exposure it will receive.
 Because the Act is Scottish legislation, it follows that all of Scotland’s regional variations will be included and valued, but there is no reason why that could not also happen for regional variations from across the UK.

-The Bill also paved the way in Scotland for the national plan for British Sign Language—the first of its kind in the UK.
+The Act also paved the way in Scotland for the national plan for British Sign Language—the first of its kind in the UK.
 The plan aims to ensure that sign language users are

 “fully involved in all aspects of daily and public life”